 DUI While on Vacation

-If you are from out-of-state and got arrested for DUI while visiting California, you face the same legal and administrative consequences as a state resident would.
-However, the process can be more complex and it will also have an impact on your driving privileges in your home state.
+If you are from out-of-state and got arrested for DUI while on your California vacation, you are subject to the state penalties--just like any resident.
+Yet, there are some complexities throughout the legal process and it will also have an impact on your driving privileges in your home state.

-Fortunately, both residents and non-residents can fight the suspension since the process is the same for both.
-You have 10 days from the date of your DUI arrest to file a hearing request with the DMV.
+Fortunately, you have ten days from the date of your DUI arrest to file a hearing request with the DMV and fight the suspension.

-Keep in mind, the DMV may not be able to schedule a hearing for months and cannot do anything against your license before then.
-So if you have already resolved your case in court before the date of the hearing, then the hearing is considered not necessary.
+Keep in mind, your DMV hearing could be scheduled months down the road.
+If you are able to resolve your case in court before the date of the hearing, then the hearing is considered not necessary.
 So it is imperative that you do not miss the 10-day deadline.

 How to Fight a California DUI